Freaks of Nature (film): Plot

 At Rick Wilson's meat factory, the chemical "Tetrafluoraxipan" is used to transform horse cartilage into a meat-like substance and is what the aliens are after.
 Dag convinces Rick to let the town into the factory, as the aliens arrive and submerge in the chemical, combining to grow into a single large alien.
 It begins to make a speech about how they just wanted to ask nicely for the chemical, but the town's residents reacted badly and tried to attack each other.
 So the aliens locked the citizens up to protect them from each other.
 Then the alien starts quoting We Didn't Start the Fire by Billy Joel to scold everyone for their behavior.
 Petra insults the alien for his condescending attitude and points out it was them who scared everyone else, inspiring Rick to throw a torque wrench at the creature.
 Furious, the alien attacks the crowd, hitting people with its huge hands.
-As everyone runs, Keller is smashed and Petra is knocked into a hose, accidentally dislodging a spay of liquid ammonia.
+As everyone runs, Keller is smashed and Petra is knocked into a hose, accidentally dislodging a spray of liquid ammonia.
 The ammonia starts to melt the giant alien and Dag quickly gets people to grab more hoses and spray as much ammonia on the alien as possible.

 Meanwhile, Milan corners Petra and attempts to kill her.
 Dag sees this and, remembering Petra's words about hesitating, immediately jumps on Milan.
 Dag manages to throw a couple of punches, but Milan quickly overpowers him.
 At that moment, the clouds move to reveal a full moon.
 The moonlight touches Dag and his body suddenly starts changing into a werewolf, the change his parents were trying to explain earlier.
 With his new powers, Dag fights Milan again in a fair match.
 After exchanging a few hits, Milan comes after Dag with a knife, but Dag dodges just in time and Milan ends up impaled on a wooden spike, instantly exploding.